dsp2003/clef/README.md

 + [N][SG ONLY] Added Portable Teleporter object.
 Can be crafted via Iron Crafting Table for 1 Orange Teleporter Core, 1 Circuit Board, 2 Durasteel Bars and 2 Glass Blocks

 + [M][SG ONLY] Instant teleportation!
 Removed fullscreen teleport animation (causes epilepsy and slows down the game.
 Chucklefish, what were you thinking?!)

++ [R] The player will start from forest planet (same as in EK, was "Garden" in UG).
+This largely increases variety in comparison with bland "Lush / Garden" worlds

++ [F] The starter planet lookup values are 5/100 (same as in EK, was 100/300 in UG).
+Also removed requirement for "Ancient Gateway" dungeon world, since it's always generated in every planetary system.
+Also removed requirement for "small" world type.
+This makes the first run universe generation to only take 2 minutes instead of 15(!!) on my machine

 + [M] Intraspace travel takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)